rchoudhary/blog/content/pointer-basics.md

 > A pointer is a programming language object that stores the memory address of another value located in computer memory.

-Put another way, <span class="hl">a pointer is basically a variable that contains a memory address</span>.
+Put another way, <span class="hl">a **pointer** is basically a variable that contains a memory address</span>.

-That's it, there's honestly not much more to it!
+That's it!

 The definition may be simple, but the hard part is using pointers _correctly_.
-Keeping basics in mind will help make that part a lot easier though.
+Keeping basics in mind will help make that a lot easier though.

 But enough words, let's see some more code (which is also words I guess) and pictures!